-Assessment 2: Write-up of a case study (Individual assessment)
+Assessment 2: Write-up of two (2) case studies (Individual assessment)

 Task: Read the Case Study and then prepare a response to the questions set for each case.
 Case studies reinforce understanding of key course concepts and the student’s ability to apply these to practical situations.

 Task: Refer to the “Visit with an Entrepreneur” Exercise 1 on pp. 29-31 of the text.
 Using this as the basis for your assignment, identify a suitable entrepreneur who has been in business for at least five years.
 The business should be growth oriented and exhibit innovation in its products or services, systems, processes, etc.

 You are to prepare and conduct an interview with this person using questions from the Exercise as a suggested guide.
 Preparation is crucial if you are to derive maximum benefit from this assessment.
 Reflect on the responses obtained during the interview, then write up your report (using Step 4 as a basis for your discussion) to summarize your evaluation on what you learned through this exercise.